andrewdmarques/SARS-CoV-2_Graphs/README.md

 ## Parameters

 * title: The title to be printed above the graph.
+* rationale: Whether there is an included rationale list for filtering the data (y/n).
 * rationale_list: Samples that will be graphed by filtering the rationale type of the sample.
 * graph_type: Whether the lineages will be graphed as a bar graph ("bar") or stacked line graph ("line").
 * date_start: The threshold for the first sample date to be graphed.